Parabolic Homogenization with an Interface: Interior Lipschitz estimates

 for any $x,y\in \mathbb{R}^d$ and $-\infty<s<t<\infty$, where $\mu>0$ depends only on $\kappa$ and $C>0$ depends on $d$ and $\kappa$ (see also \cite{MR217444,MR855753} for lower bounds).
 Then, the interior Lipschitz estimates above yield the gradient estimates of $\Gamma_\varepsilon(x,y;t,s)$:

-Consequently, via a suitable localization and the representation of the solution via the fundamental solutions $\Gamma_\varepsilon(x,y;t,s)$, a direct computation would yield the desired estimate $(1.10)$ after in view of \cite[Lemma 2.2, 2.3]{MR3361284}.
+Consequently, via a suitable localization and the representation of the solution with the help of the fundamental solution $\Gamma_\varepsilon(x,y;t,s)$, a direct computation would yield the desired estimate $(1.10)$ after in view of \cite[Lemma 2.2, 2.3]{MR3361284}.
 See the proof of \cite[Theorem 1.2]{MR3361284} for the details, which we omit for simplicity.

 \normalem